Rows vs Trint: Which is Better in 2026?

 Choose Rows if you need:

-- ✓ Creating interactive data apps and dashboards
+- ✓ Creating interactive dashboards from live data sources

 Choose Trint if you need:

-- ✓ Content teams converting multimedia to editable text
+- ✓ Content teams converting podcasts/videos to articles

 Switching Between Them